 We all gathered at the Canadian Embassy recently for the launch of the partnership

-(yeah that’s me in the red listening intently to your CEO Farah’s speech….hi mom)
+(yeah that’s me in the red listening intently to our CEO Farah’s speech….hi mom)

 Read more about the event here and you can watch our super cute video that gives an overview of the work we’re doing below.

 We discussed how we can we both enable greater voice and participation while still ensuring that we are protecting young people and their privacy.
-We shared how on Springster and the work we do at Girl Effect we collect the data needed to be able to adapt platforms and content to users needs and interests while minimizing the data we collect so that were respecting privacy and reducing the potential for data breaches.
-We explored how we use our data to understand the contribution of mobile and online platforms to behavior change whilst complying with privacy laws and regulations?
+We shared how on Springster we collect the data needed to be able to adapt platforms and content to users needs and interests while minimizing the data we collect, so that we are respecting privacy and reducing the potential for data breaches.
+We also explored how we use our data to understand the contribution of mobile and online platforms to behavior change whilst complying with privacy laws and regulations.

 The secret to content that connects with girls?
 Listening to what they care about and creating platforms that move with them.
 I wrote this piece about how we at Girl Effect approach our content development process and the key to connecting with girls in authentic and impactful ways.
 Read more…

-After 2 and half years as the digital content mama on GEM working with amazing media non-profit Girl Effect, I’m excited to finally be able to reveal our new rebrand as global girls digital brand Springster!
+After 2 and half years as the digital content mama on Girl Effect Mobile (GEM) working with the amazing media non-profit Girl Effect, I’m excited to finally be able to reveal our new rebrand as global girls digital brand Springster!